Aj-vrod/football-news-backend/README.md

 Build app and db containers with `docker-compose up -d`

+## Port

+- 8080

 ## Endpoints

-- `/news/v1` - to get latest news about football
+- `/v1/news` - to get latest news about football
+- `/v1/ask` - to ask about football things